kubecost/docs/cost-allocation.md

 The designated time window for measuring costs.
 Results for 1d, 2d, 7d, and 30d queries are cached by default.

 ### 4. Filter
 Filter resources by namespace, clusterId, and Kubernetes label to more closely investigate a rise in spend or key cost drivers at different aggregations, e.g. Deployments or Pods.
 When a filter is applied, only resources with this matching value will be shown.
 These filters are also applied to external out-of-cluster asset tags.

+Comma-seperated lists are supported to filter by multple categories, e.g. namespace filter equals `kube-system,kubecost`

 ### 5. Allocate Idle Cost
 Allocating idle costs proportionately distributes slack or idle _cluster costs_ to tenants.
 As an example, if your cluster is only 25% utilized, as measured by the max of resource usage and requests, applying idle costs would increase the cost of each pod/namespace/deployment by 4x.
 This feature can be enabled by default in Settings.